manojkumardas7/distributed-scoring/README.md

     - queries need to be in uppper case
     - associated parameters need to be lower case, parameters can be alpha-numeric and contain special characters, but needs to start with a letter
     -last query in the csv file is expected to generate data, that will be captured as a spark frame
-- Step 3: Edit the csv file 'pipelineArguments.csv' with the paramters present in your query
+- Step 3: Edit the csv file 'pipelineArguments.csv' with the parameters present in your query
-    - first column should contain the parameters (case-insensitive) -second column can be an associated default value (optional) for the parameter
+    - first column should contain the parameters (case-insensitive)
+    - second column can be an associated default value (optional) for the parameter
     - if no default value is provided the parameter will a mandatory argument to be parsed to scoring pipeline
 - Step 4: Drop your exported model file (MOJO/PMML) inside the model folder.
 Additional step     depending on what while model format follow below sections